The School Day

 |10.10-10.25a.m||KS1 Playtime Thursday|

 *Key Stage 1 times

-Parents are asked not to bring children to school before 8.45 a.m., preferably later, unless prior arrangements have been made.
-If the weather is poor, children should arrive just before 8.50 a.m.
+Parents are asked not to bring children to school before 8.35 a.m. unless prior arrangements have been made.

 The younger children should always be met by a parent or adult at the end of the school day, unless they are travelling on the school bus.
 Parents are asked to wait outside in the playground.

 Apart from children who travel on the school bus and are supervised on their arrival, most children are able to arrive from 8:35am each morning when the school gates are opened.
 Children go straight to their classes on arrival.

 On occasions, parents pre-arrange with the school for children to arrive at school earlier for a short period due to exceptional circumstances.
 These occasions must be prearranged and are only short term.
 If parents have work commitments, it is important that arrangements are made independently to ensure that children do not arrive before the specified time as we are unable to take on this responsibility.
 In addition, regardless of the time parents are responsible for the safety and well being of their children to and from the school gate.

 There may be occasions when the school has to close at short notice due to severe or worsening weather conditions, heating or other emergencies which adversely affect the safety and well being of children and staff.
 On such occasions parents will be contacted and children will remain within school (if conditions allow) until arrangements have been made for their collection.

 Parents have the choice of children having a cooked school meal or providing a packed lunch.
 It is essential that packed lunches are brought in a secure plastic box clearly marked with the child’s name.
 Children bringing drinks should have them in watertight containers – glass bottles or fizzy drinks are not allowed.